-While radiant gas heaters exist and can focus heat on an area, most gas heaters work best when you use them to heat larger parts of your garage.
+While radiant gas heaters can focus heat on an area, most gas heaters work best when you heat larger parts of your garage.
 They usually have more power and lower running costs than electric heaters and efficiently heat several hundred cubic feet.

-Functionally, this means that gas heaters are the best choice if you want to heat your entire garage.
+Functionally, gas heaters are the best choice to heat your entire garage.
 However, they can be a little noisy, so they’re not necessarily the best choice if you’re heating the garage because someone’s living there.

 Electric heaters are more appropriate for heating specific sections of your garage.
-This can be something as small as a workbench, but some people use electric heaters to warm up a couch while they watch television in the garage instead.
+This can be as small as a workbench, but some people use electric heaters to warm up a couch while watching television in the garage instead.

 Smaller garage heaters can also make pets more comfortable if they live in the garage.
 This can be a good balance between having them sleep outside and staying safe and warm.
 Ceramic heaters are often the best option since they heat a larger area.